himanihassija/gemini-browser-ai-agent/README.md

 A browser-based AI agent built using Python and Google Gemini that can autonomously control a real Chromium browser to perform web-based tasks such as searching, navigating pages, and extracting information.

-This project was built as part of a GDG Cloud hands-on workshop to understand the fundamentals of agentic AI systems, browser automation, and LLM-driven task execution.

 ## Features